-A snow storm is looming on the horizon, so we decide that I walk in front of Ajai, while John walks behind him, pushing him forward, every time he tends to slow down.
+A snow storm is looming on the horizon, and we decide that I am going to walk in front of Ajai, while John walks behind him, pushing him forward, every time he tends to slow down.
 To do this, John has to abuse him, calling him nasty names, which makes Ajai angry, and the produced adrenalin somehow makes him able to continue.

 In the very last light of the day we struggle into camp near a big rock, under which our porters have decided to spend the night.
 Gosh, what a day!
 Ten hours of hiking – the toughest walk we have ever made.

 In the evening, we all gather beneath the slanting rock, our staff singing Garhwal songs, which I record on my tape recorder.
 I place my hand in hot ashes, but a large blister is the only harm done.

 During the night there is heavy snowfall.
-A Queen of Spain fritillary (Issoria issaea) is sitting on the snow, and near the glacier we find pugmarks of a snow leopard (Uncia uncia).
+A Queen of Spain fritillary (Issoria issaea) is sitting on the fresh snow, and near the glacier we find pugmarks of a snow leopard (Uncia uncia).
 This superb cat, which is only found in mountains of Central Asia, has diminished drastically in most areas, and today the total number may be less than 5,000.